 M&C Saatchi's Human Digital approach is the industry leading capability in this area and provides specific expertise in mapping key audiences of interest across all locally relevant open source social media platforms.
-Our approach is unique and blends best-in-class software and technological expertise with human-led verification and analysis to ensure that the insights we give our clients are accurate, actionable and secure.
-As a result of the exponential growth of the online domain, access to and the exploitation of bulk data is allowing governments and brands to determine patterns and trends in human activity which provide clients significant commercial advantages over their competitors.
+Our approach is unique and blends technological expertise with human-led verification and analysis to ensure that the insights we give our clients are accurate, actionable and secure.
 These advantages can also provide a rich seam of insight for the FCO, specifically in relation to mapping audience.